reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 .. code-block:: bash

-    flake8 my_idom_elements.py
+    flake8 my_idom_components.py

 Might produce something like the following output:

 .. code-block:: text

-    ./my_idom_elements:10:8 ROH102 hook 'use_effect' used inside if statement
+    ./my_idom_components:10:8 ROH102 hook 'use_effect' used inside if statement
-    ./my_idom_elements:23:4 ROH102 hook 'use_state' used outside element or hook definition
+    ./my_idom_components:23:4 ROH102 hook 'use_state' used outside component or hook definition

 See the Flake8 docs for
 `more info <https://flake8.pycqa.org/en/latest/user/configuration.html>`__.